ericranstrom/ericranstrom/_posts/2017-10-10-unity_github_pages.md

 With this addition, when you open a post with `unity_dir` defined, it will include the html snippet `page__unity.html` in the body of the post (which we'll define in the next step).

 Step 6) Now we'll define the html to be included when we've added `unity_dir` to a post.
 We want the included section to load the unity game to be played, just as the `index.html` file produced by your local unity build does.
-Create a new file in `_includes` called `page__unity.html` and populate it with the following:
+To do this, create a new file in `_includes` called `page__unity.html` and populate it with the following:
 {% raw %}
     <script src="{{ site.baseurl }}/assets/unity/{{page.unity_dir}}/TemplateData/UnityProgress.js"></script>
     <script src="{{ site.baseurl }}/assets/unity/{{page.unity_dir}}/Build/UnityLoader.js"></script>